 - lead test – sample only surface 3/4″

 Place the soil sample in a clean bucket or pan.
 Repeat sampling in five (5) scattered spots within the chosen area.
 Mix soil well to make a composite sample and send in about a pint of the sample to the Laboratory.
 Any clean and spill-proof container may be used.

-Label the sample container with your name, address, and YOUR sample identification (FOUR digits).
+Label the sample container with your name, address, and your own 4-character sample identification (4 characters - numbers or letters).
 Keep a record for yourself of the area represented by the sample.